 It’s also vitally important you have the skills to navigate and look after yourself out there.
 Last thing you want is to put yourself and others in danger so stay within your comfort zones.

-If you would like to learn more about how to discover your doorstep and plan some new loops either on bike or foot, then join us (when you can) to learn how.
+If you would like to learn more about how to discover your doorstep and plan some new loops either on bike or foot, then join us on a Snowdonia hike (when you can) to learn how.